-Deep-space vessel Covenant is en route to a distant planet when a solar flare damages the ship, killing the captain.
+Deep-space vessel Covenant is en route to Origae-6 when a solar flare damages the ship, killing the captain.

-Unusually, the human crew travel in married pairs.
+As a colony vessel, Covenant’s human passengers travel in married pairs.
 The cargo hold is stuffed with construction materials.
 And second-in-command Daniels (Katherine Waterston) dreams of building a wood cabin by a lake.

 There are obvious echoes in this set-up with an earlier colonisation of the ‘new world’, when Europeans settled in America in the 16th century.

-This time around, we don’t know if the colonisers left home because of some existential threat – though David (also Fassbender) later calls humans a dying species.
+This time around, we don’t know why the settlers are looking for a new home – though rogue android David later calls humans a dying species.

 However it comes about, Origae-6 is their next best hope.
 Yet as much as the expedition promises a new beginning, it’s shadowed by fears of the unknown.

-Actually, this counterbalance of the two sides of the unknown – promise and peril – can also be seen in The Witch, a tale similarly about the horrors of the new world.
+Actually, this counterbalance of the two sides of the unknown – promise and peril – is also in The Witch, a tale similarly about the horrors of the new world.

-Perhaps such fears are now inseparable from ideas of colonisation.
+Such fears are inseparable from colonial narratives.
 When Europeans settled in America, it came at brutal cost to the peoples already living there.
-The stories we tell about such endeavours now reflect their inherent horror – and maybe even the dread of some cosmic settling of scores.
+The stories we now tell about such endeavours reflect their inherent horror … and maybe even the dread of karma.

-When the crew of the Covenant discover wheat, they wonder who could have planted a human crop on this remote planet.
-But they overlook its warning: their predecessors didn’t thrive.
+When the crew of the Covenant discover wheat, they wonder who could have planted a human crop on this deserted planet.
+What they don’t grasp is its warning: their predecessors didn’t thrive.

 Ultimately, the film subverts the romanticism of colonial stories.
-The pioneers think they can carve this planet in their own image; this time, the unknown has greater forces than they can contain.
+The pioneers think they can carve this planet in their own image.
+This time, the unknown bites back.